 For any geographic map in a report, you can further modify it at any time.
-For example you can change and filter the data displayed in the geographic map, apply conditional formats on the map markers to highlight important values.
+This topic describes how you can change the data a geographic map displays and apply conditional formatting on the map markers to highlight important values.

-- Right-click the geographic map and select Geographic Map Wizard from the shortcut menu to display the Geographic Map Wizard.
+- Right-click the geographic map and select Geographic Map Wizard from the shortcut menu.
+Designer displays the Geographic Map Wizard dialog box.

 - In the Data screen, you can specify a new data source for the geographic map.

-- For a geographic map in a web report or library component, edit the data displayed on the map in the Display screen.
+- For a geographic map in a web report or library component, edit the data you want to display on the map in the Display screen.

 - Select Finish to accept the changes.

-For more detailed information about defining a geographic map, refer to Inserting Geographic Maps in a Report.
+For more information about defining a geographic map, refer to Inserting Geographic Maps in a Report.

-After a geographic map is created, each value in a group is bound with a marker.
-You can add conditional formats to the markers, then when a specified condition is fulfilled, the format bound with the condition will be applied to the markers automatically.
-This is very useful to highlight values that might need to be acted on by the end user.
+Each value in a group of a geographic map is bound with a marker.
+You can add conditional formatting to markers of each group, so the markers that meet a specified condition can automatically apply the formatting you define for the condition.
+This is very useful to highlight the values that users may need to act on at runtime.

-To add conditional formats to the markers in a geographic map:
+To apply conditional formatting to the markers in a geographic map

 - Select the geographic map and then do one of the following: